bingson/WinGolems/Readme.md

 :X:c~win:: ActivateApp("html_path")   ; 2) typing "c~win" <space> anywhere in windows          <- hotstring
                                       ; 3) entering "c" in a Command Box with a "~win" suffix
 ```
-One of the key strengths of AHK is it's powerful and parsimonious syntax for creating app-specific and system wide hotstrings and hotkeys.
-The sample template code above illustrates this by showing how easy it is to create three shortcuts for opening/reactivating your systems web browser through the WinGolems function ActivateApp().
+One of the key strengths of AHK is it's powerful and parsimonious syntax for creating application-specific and system-wide hotstrings and hotkeys.
+The sample template code above illustrates this by showing how easy it is to create three shortcuts for opening/reactivating your web browser by calling the function ActivateApp().

 ### Quick Start Hotkeys (Keyboard Shortcuts):